rebecca-shoptaw/triolingo/README.md

 And another less urgent but still fun item on the agenda:
 - [ ] Cosmetic improvements
-    - [ ] Adding more fun transitions
+    - [ ] Add animations via GSAP and custom hooks
-    - [ ] Adding more different versions of Trio (and perhaps some friends of his as well!)
+    - [ ] Add more different versions of Trio (and perhaps some friends of his as well!)
-    - [ ] Bringing the design of the "lesson over" screen closer to the Duolingo equivalent
+    - [ ] Bring the design of the "game over" screen closer to the Duolingo equivalent

 ## Long-term Goals
 - [ ] Work with a team to build a backend to store question data more efficiently, and perhaps save user data as well so users can track their progress